hamirmahal/simple-synth/README.md

 It also heavily uses styling from a very aesthetic [CSS Piano](https://codepen.io/zastrow/pen/oDBki).

+You can view a live demonstration of this repository at [https://hamirmahal.github.io/simple-synth/](https://hamirmahal.github.io/simple-synth/).

 This is what the keyboard looks like with a day theme active.

 ![simple synth day theme](img/simple-synth-day-theme.png)